 Today will be an exception to that rule.
-Although CPScases can all take on similar themes and procedures there are some that can take on a life of their own.
-If you are facing a situation that we have not covered in the past few weeks then today will hopefully clarify and enlighten you to an extent.
+Although CPScases can all take on similar themes and procedures, some can take on a life of their own.
+If you are facing a situation that we have not covered in the past few weeks, then today will hopefully clarify and enlighten you to an extent.

 Examples of atypical or uncommon situations that parents encounter in CPS investigations

-If you suffer from a disability or mental impairment you know that you do not process information as efficiently as other people despite your best efforts.
+If you have a disability or mental impairment, you know that you do not process information as efficiently as others despite your best efforts.

-Keeping up to date with changes in your life and your child’s may be difficult.
-This is an unfortunate circumstance that some parents will have to encounter as a result of CPS becoming involved in their child’s life.
+Keeping up to date with changes in your life and your child's may be difficult.
+This is an unfortunate circumstance that some parents will have to encounter due to CPS becoming involved in their child's life.

 Special needs parents and their challenges in a CPS investigation

-They affect your ability to move, to comply with certain expectations regarding the investigation as well as your ability to understand what is expected of you in regard to completing services in relation to your CPS investigation.
-If you suffer from mental impairments you may not be able to improve your behavior in regard to a segment of your parenting skills due to your limited intellect or cognition abilities.
+They affect your ability to move, to comply with certain expectations regarding the investigation, as well as your ability to understand what is expected of you regarding completing services about your CPS investigation.
+If you suffer from mental impairments, you may not improve your behavior regarding a segment of your parenting skills due to your limited intellect or cognition abilities.

-Physical impairments include those having to do with your muscle/skeletal system like a degenerative condition in your knees, hips or back.
-Diabetes, epilepsy and hearing impairments are considered to be disabilities as well.
-If you suffer from a serious physical handicap that has affected you for years and is expected to continue then you have a disability that needs to be brought to the attention of your attorney and eventually the court.
+Physical impairments include those with your muscle/skeletal system, like a degenerative condition in your knees, hips, or back.
+Diabetes, epilepsy, and hearing impairments are considered to be disabilities as well.
+Suppose you suffer from a severe physical handicap that has affected you for years and is expected to continue.
+In that case, you have a disability that needs to be brought to the attention of your attorney and eventually the court.

 The effect of a disability on your CPS case

-Your CPS caseworker’s responsibility to ensure that you are aware of any events that are ongoing in your case does not dissipate only because they will have to work a little harder to make you aware of any changes or updates.
+Your CPS caseworker's responsibility to ensure that you are aware of any ongoing events in your case does not dissipate only because they will have to work a little harder to make you aware of any changes or updates.
 They will have to accommodate you by communicating these updates in different ways.
-Typically you will need to have extra services made available to you in order so that you are given the same opportunity to complete your service plan and have your child returned to your home.
+Typically you will need to have extra services made available to you so that you are given the same opportunity to complete your service plan and have your child returned to your home.

-It is the unfortunate case that parents with disabilities are more likely than non-disabled parents to become involved with CPS and to even lose their parental rights via a termination suit filed in court by CPS.
+The unfortunate case is that parents with disabilities are more likely than non-disabled parents to become involved with CPS and even lose their parental rights via a termination suit filed in court by CPS.

-Despite your disability, you will need to show to CPS that your child will be safe in your home.
-Your means of parenting may need to be different than the parent down the street but that doesn’t mean that you are a less effective parent as a result.
+Despite your disability, you will need to show CPS that your child will be safe in your home.
+Your means of parenting may need to be different than the parent down the street, but that doesn't mean that you are a less effective parent as a result.

-As a disabled person, you likely have tools available to you in the form of your patience and consideration of others than an able-bodied person may not have in as great an abundance as you.
-These are phenomenal gifts that you can impart upon your children as a result of this CPS case.
+As a disabled person, you likely have tools available to you in the form of your patience and consideration of others that a non-disabled person may not have in as great an abundance as you.
+These are unusual gifts that you can impart upon your children due to this CPS case.

-Do not expect that CPS or the court will make any effort on their own to learn about your particular disability and how it can fit within the confines of the legal case that is ongoing.
+Do not expect that CPS or the court will make any effort on their own to learn about your particular disability and how it can fit within the confines of the ongoing legal case.

-In order to teach CPS about your disability, you and your attorney will need to speak to your caseworker, their supervisor and the judge in any courtroom hearing to make sure that the attributes of your disability are well known.
-Any limitations it places upon you as far as parenting is concerned needs to be laid out for the judge to see.
+To teach CPS about your disability, you and your attorney will need to speak to your caseworker, their supervisor, and the judge in any courtroom hearing to make sure that the attributes of your disability are well known.
+Any limitations it places upon you regarding parenting needs to be laid out for the judge to see.

 How to respond to a CPS caseworker stating that you are unable to care for your child

-If your disability is severe enough, CPS could come to the conclusion that you are unable to care for your child.
-To do so, CPS must show a judge that you cannot care for your child’s emotional or physical well being due to your suffering from a severe impairment.
-Furthermore, that because of your symptoms of this severe impairment it is unlikely that you will ever be able to care for your child before she turns 18.
+If your disability is severe enough, CPS could conclude that you cannot care for your child.
+To do so, CPS must show a judge that you cannot care for your child's emotional or physical well-being due to your suffering from a severe impairment.
+Furthermore, because of your symptoms of this severe impairment, it is unlikely that you will ever care for your child before she turns 18.

 In instances where CPS has had temporary managing conservatorship rights to your child for at least six months, CPS can motion the court to have your parental rights terminated.

-What accommodations must be made by CPS to help you work through your service plan?
+What accommodations must CPS make to help you work through your service plan?

-These include one on one services that allow you to learn directly from a therapist or counselor how to manage your disability and parent more effectively.
-If you require special means of transportation to get to a therapy session or if you need a special kind of therapy to complete your service plan CPS will need to work to help you in this regard.
+These include one-on-one services that allow you to learn directly from a therapist or counselor how to manage your disability and parent more effectively.
+If you require unique means of transportation to get to a therapy session or need a special kind of therapy to complete your service plan, CPS will need to work to help you in this regard.

 Special considerations if you are suffering from a mental impairment

-If you have been diagnosed with a mental impairment this presents special challenges in the context of a CPS investigation.
-It is likely that no treatment will be able to eliminate or minimize your impairment at for as long as the CPS case is ongoing.
-There is also a significant risk of decompensation (reoccurrence) of the symptoms of that impairment even if you get better for a period of time.
+If you have been diagnosed with a mental impairment, this presents unique challenges in the context of a CPS investigation.
+No treatment will likely eliminate or minimize your impairment at for as long as the CPS case is ongoing.
+There is also a significant risk of decompensation (reoccurrence) of the symptoms of that impairment even if you get better for some time.

-By allowing the judge to see how you live on a daily basis you can increase your credibility in the eyes of the judge and help to dispel any notions that you are incapable of caring for your child.
+By allowing the judge to see how you live daily, you can increase your credibility in the judge's eyes and help dispel any notions that you are incapable of caring for your child.

-If you were named in an investigation but are not a target of the investigation then you will be included in the legal battle insofar as you are the other parent and have to be named.
-Being in this position presents its own special set of challenges that we will go over in detail in tomorrow’s blog post.
+If you were named in an investigation but are not a target of the investigation, you will be included in the legal battle insofar as you are the other parent and have to be named.
+Being in this position presents its own unique set of challenges that we will go over in detail in tomorrow's blog post.